Asymptotic Properties of the Distributional Synthetic Controls: Assumptions and main results

-Theorem 1 establishes the asymptotic optimality of the DSC estimator.
-Specifically, (\ref{4.2}) shows that the DSC weight is asymptotically optimal among all possible weighting combinations in the sense that the averaged 2-Wasserstein distance of the DSC estimator are asymptotically identical to those of the infeasible but best estimator.
+Theorem \ref{th1} establishes the asymptotic optimality of the DSC estimator.
+Specifically, (\ref{4.2}) shows that the DSC weight is asymptotically optimal among all possible weighting combinations in the sense that the averaged 2-Wasserstein distance of the DSC estimator is asymptotically identical to those of the infeasible but best estimator.
+Moreover, the result in Theorem \ref{th1} can be understood as consisting of two conceptually distinct steps.
+The first step is a purely statistical result establishing the asymptotic optimality of the proposed estimator with respect to the pre-treatment risk.
+The second step relies on the identification condition in Assumption 2, which links the pre-treatment and post-treatment risks and allows the post-treatment optimality result in Theorem \ref{th1} to be derived from the pre-treatment optimality result.
+A more detailed discussion of this decomposition is provided in Appendix A.2.

+This optimality statement is closely related to the classical SCM theory of \citet{zhang2022asymptotic}, who establish an analogous risk-optimality property under the mean-squared prediction error (MSPE) criterion for aggregate-level outcomes.
+Our result can be viewed as a distributional analogue: we evaluate prediction performance through the squared $2$-Wasserstein distance between outcome distributions, and show that the DSC weights achieve asymptotic optimality.
+Moreover, in the distributional setting, the loss depends on estimated quantile functions and hence incorporates within-unit sampling variability.
+Accordingly, our limiting argument is driven by $M\to\infty$ (allowing $T_0$ to be fixed), rather than relying primarily on a long pre-treatment time series.
+This regime is natural for applications where each unit-time cell contains many micro-level observations, and it clarifies that DSC remains asymptotically optimal even when the number of pre-treatment periods is limited.